c4arl0s/RysGitTutorial/README.md

 git branch css
 ```

-- switche to css branch
+- switch to css branch

 ```cosnsole
 git checkout css
 Switched to branch 'css'
 ```

-- The new branch points to the currently checked out snapshot, which happens to coincide wih the **master branch**
+- The new branch points to the currently checked out snapshot, which happens to coincide with the **master branch**

 ![Screen Shot 2020-05-24 at 8 44 44](https://user-images.githubusercontent.com/24994818/82755691-e1f9f280-9d9a-11ea-9b4c-d44f0d352cae.png)